al-mcintyre/mCaller/README.md

                         provide an mCaller output file with labels for training -d, --modelfile
                         model file name
-                        provided:
-                           R9.4 and R9.5 data trained on E. coli data (both basecalled with albacore, as published in https://www.nature.com/articles/s41467-019-08289-9)
-                           R9.4 models trained on motifs “GTAYNNNNNRTTG/CAAYNNNNNRTAC” and “CRAANNNNNNNTGC/GCANNNNNNNTTYG”, respectively, basecalled with Guppy-v4.5.2, generously provided by [@wshropshire](https://github.com/wshropshire)
   -s, --skip_thresh
                         number of skips to allow within an observation (default 0)